cfe84/proletarian-wizard/README.md

 To select todos you want to address today, add a `@selected` attribute on their lines.
 This conveniently places those todos in a folder on top of the "Todos" window.

+## Recurrence

+A recurrence is something that happens regularly, such as one-to-one meetings, status reports, daily-notes, etc.

+A special type of recurrence is the daily-notes file, which is created to store... daily notes.
+To create/open today's daily not, use command "Open/create daily note".
+You need a folder called "daily-notes" in the recurrence folder, and a template called `daily-notes.md` in the templates folder.

 ## Extension Settings

 App requires the folder structure to be the following: